harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nikto-scanner-reference.md

 ---
-title: Nikto scanner reference
+title: Nikto scanner reference for STO
 description: Instance scans with Nikto
 sidebar_position: 190
 ---

 You can scan your instances using [Nikto](https://Nikto.org/), an open-source scanner that runs tests against web servers to detect dangerous files/programs, outdated server versions, and problems with specific server releases.

-## Before you begin
+## Important notes for running Nikto scans in STO

 ### Docker-in-Docker requirements